TissueMAPS/TissueMAPS/docs/installation.rst

 ------------------

 The application server communicates between the web server and the Python web application, using the `Web Server Gateway Interface (WSGI) specification <https://wsgi.readthedocs.io/en/latest/>`_.
-Here we use a Unix socket, which uses the with `WSGI` protocol, instead of a network port for communication with the `NGINX` proxy server.
-This works when all of the components are operating on a single machine, but needs to be changed for a multi-VM configuration.
+Since we will run web and application servers on the same machine, we use a Unix socket, which communicates with the web proxy server via the `WSGI` protocol instead of a network port.
+This would need to be changed when the different server components operate on different machines.

 Requirements
 ^^^^^^^^^^^^

 * `Python <https://www.python.org/>`_ (version 2.7): Ubuntu (up to version 14.04) and MacOSX come with Python included.
 However, installing a newer version (2.7.9 or higher) is recommended.
-For compatibility, all machines should have the same Python version installed!
-On MacOSX we also need the `Homebrew` version.
+For MacOSX make sure you use the version installed via `Homebrew`!
-* `Pip <https://pip.pypa.io/en/stable/>`_: The Python package manager is typically already installed with the Python distributions.
+* `Pip <https://pip.pypa.io/en/stable/>`_: The Python package manager is typically already installed with the Python distributions, but we need to update it to make sure we use the most recent version.

     On Ubuntu::